-To comply with the EU Taxonomy, the criteria for fossil gas include limitations emissions switching to renewable power or low-carbon fuels by the end of 2035.
+To comply with the EU Taxonomy, the criteria for fossil gas include limitations emissions and switching to renewable power or low-carbon fuels by the end of 2035.
 For nuclear energy, the criteria include comprehensive safety and waste management rules.

+Enabling activities

-Enabling activities directly enable other activities to make a substantial contribution to an environmental objective.
+directly enable other

+activities to make a

+substantial

+contribution to an

+environmental

+objective.

-Transitional activities are activities for which low-carbon alternatives are not yet available and among others have
+Transitional activities are activities for which low-carbon alternatives are not yet available and among others have greenhouse gas emission levels corresponding to the best performance.

-Does the financial product invest in fossil gas and/or nuclear energy related activities that comply with the EU Taxonomy1?
+Does the financial product invest in fossil gas and/or nuclear energy related activities that comply with the EU Taxonomy4?